0b01/rickyhan.com/_posts/2017-10-12-running-factorio-headless-on-SONM.markdown

     2017-10-12T19:27:09.639Z        INFO    miner/server.go:343     sending result  {"info": {}, "statuses": {}}
     2017-10-12T19:27:14.627Z        INFO    miner/server.go:512     yamux.Ping OK   {"rtt": "201.763µs"}

-I assume that one hub supports a cluster of nearby hosts, similar to the masternode on Kubernetes.
+I assume that one hub supports a cluster of nearby hosts, similar to the master node on Kubernetes.

 Finally, to run a docker container, create a yml file: